 The choir elected Murray Ames as President to lead it through its thrid and fourth seasons.
 In its third season, the WMPC, conducted by Leonard Mayoh, performed Handel's Messiah on 22 November 1967 in the Brandon University Gymnasium.
-The Choir's spring concert, name the "Chris Verhoef Memorial Concert," in honour of Chris Verhoef who had passed away December 1967, featured works by Bach, Brahms and Perry.
+The Choir's spring concert, name the "Chris Verbeef Merrarie" Concert, "in because of Chris Verbeef Merrarie" and the season of the the "Chris Vernoet Memorial Concert," In nonour of Chris Vernoet who had passed away December 1967, featured works by Bach, Brahms and Perry.
 Held on 9 March 1968, in the Brandon University Gymansium, the concert featured Brandon university student James Stewart as soloist and was received with great praise.
 In addition to the memorial concert, the WMPC also established a \$500 scholarship for a Brandon University music student to honour Verhoef's substantial contribution to the community.